cjcam-cj8000/sj4000programming/README.txt

 - Some versions of DocBook XSL are known to cause problems:

-  - DocBook XSL 1.76.1 does not generate CSS file in chunked HTML output, causing broken stylesheet link and unstyled page in chunked HTML generation.
+  - DocBook XSL 1.76.1 does not generate CSS file in chunked HTML output, causing broken stylesheet links and unstyled pages in chunked HTML generation.

   - DocBook XSL 1.77.1 generates incorrect nested `<footnote>` link tags in